hidayattaufiqur/hidayattaufiqur.dev/src/content/blog/tech-insights/how_to_install_nixos_on_gce.md

 ---
-title: How to Install NixOS on GCE
+title: Install NixOS on Google Compute Engine; how to?
-description: Personal notes on how to install NixOS on GCE because I keep forgetting.
+description: Quick guide on how to install NixOS on Google Compute Engine.
 date: 2024-01-07
 duration: 7 min
-tag: NixOS, GCE, How-to
+tag: NixOS, server-configuration, tutorial
 ---

 ### ⚠️ Prerequisites: